muratk5n/thirdwave/en/README.md

 ---

-The sauce is only tomatoes it seems, nothing crazy.
+The sauce is only tomatoes looks like, nothing crazy.

 ---